Peptide Fox

 Do I need to take a GLP-1 drug forever, like a statin?

 For semaglutide and tirzepatide, probably yes.
 The STEP-1 extension study showed that people who stopped Ozempic regained about two-thirds of lost weight within a year.
 Metabolic improvements — including lipid changes — reversed along with it.
 The drugs suppress appetite.
 Stop the drug, appetite returns, weight returns, lipids worsen.
+If you're planning to come off either, see Stopping GLP-1s for the taper and maintenance framework that holds losses better than cold turkey.

 What's the difference between Ozempic and Wegovy?
 Mounjaro and Zepbound?